Whatsapp Icon

 Signs and Symptoms of Gastrointestinal Perforation in Cancer Patients

-Gastrointestinal perforation is a serious, potentially life-threatening condition that can occur in cancer patients due to the presence of a tumor or as a side effect of cancer treatments.
+Gastrointestinal perforation is a serious, potentially life-threatening condition that can occur in cancer patients due to the presence of a tumour or as a side effect of cancer treatments.
 It involves a hole forming in the wall of any part of the gastrointestinal tract, leading to leakage of contents into the abdominal cavity.
 Recognizing the warning signs early and seeking prompt medical attention can significantly improve outcomes.

 Here are key symptoms that cancer patients and their caregivers should be vigilant about: